jillxuu/aptos-dev-intensified/README.md

-# Aptos RAG Assistant
+# Aptos devdoc chatbot

 A fine-tuned AI assistant powered by RAG (Retrieval-Augmented Generation) on Aptos data.
-This project combines modern LLMs (Claude/ChatGPT) with Aptos-specific knowledge to provide accurate and contextual responses.
+This project combines modern LLMs (ChatGPT) with Aptos-specific knowledge to provide accurate and contextual responses.

 ## Features